 - current I-20 with a valid travel authorization signature

-- a verification of enrollment letter
+- a course schedule or verification of enrollment letter

 - You may not work off-campus in the USA without prior approval from United States Citizenship and Immigration Services (USCIS).

-- If you need work experience in your field of study, ask the DSO about Optional Practical Training (OPT) or Curricular Practical Training (CPT) approval.
+- If you need work experience in your field of study, ask your DSO about Optional Practical Training (OPT) or Curricular Practical Training (CPT) approval.
 OPT and CPT provide opportunities to pursue internships and work experience opportunities in jobs that relate to your major.